Igo (singer): Biography

+In 1989, after listening to Latvian rock bands, pop music producers from the USA in Riga chose "Remix" to offer new band songs to the American audience.
+From 1990 to 1991, Igo stayed intermittently in the USA with the group "Rīga", previously the group "Remix".
+In the USA, Igo trains his vocal talents in New York with vocal teacher Katie Agresta, works with American producers, develops his English language, and writes song lyrics.

-In 1997 Igo issued an album "Savādā pasaule" ("Strange World") dedicated to the victims of Talsi tragedy, in which the nine children were killed when a fire truck basket broke during a summer public fire truck demonstration.
+In 1997 Igo issued an album "Savādā pasaule" ("Strange World") dedicated to the victims of Talsi tragedy, in which nine children were killed when a fire truck basket broke during a summer public fire truck demonstration.
 He included songs by Jānis Lūsēns and lyrics by Normunds Belskis.

-In January 1998 Igo issued the best song selection "Tas ir Igo" ("That's Igo") in two CD's, but in 1999 the first solo album "Bet dzīvē viss ir savādāk..." ("Everythings Different in Life…") came out by Igo.
+In January 1998 Igo issued the best song selection "Tas ir Igo" ("That's Igo") on two CDs, but in 1999 the first solo album "Bet dzīvē viss ir savādāk..." ("Everything Different in Life...") came out by Igo.

-In May 2000 Igo suffered from a major car accident which resulted in a national campaign dubbed "Turies, Igo!" (meaning hold on, Igo) for his support and cover of his medical costs.
-Igo fought for his life and he was capable of good recovery.
+In May 2000, Igo had a major car accident which resulted in a national campaign dubbed "Turies, Igo!" (meaning hold on, Igo) for his support and cover of his medical costs.
+Igo fought for his life and he was capable of a good recovery.

 In 2001 he issued the next album "Trīs dienas" ("Three Days").

 In 2005 Igo issued an album called "Mirkļa liecinieks" ("A Witness of a Moment").
-The album "Spēle" ("The Game"), which was issued in 2008 gathers up a 10 years song selection made in various recording studios, and has been supplemented with live concert and familiar song recordings in English.
+The album "Spēle" ("The Game"), which was issued in 2008 gathers up a 10-year song selection made in various recording studios and has been supplemented with live concerts and familiar song recordings in English.

-In 2009 Igo presented the album "Ieelpots" ("Breathed In") and a concert programme, which took place in castles and country seat of Latvia.
+In 2009 Igo presented the album "Ieelpots" ("Breathed In") and a concert programme, which took place in castles and country seats of Latvia.

 In 2010 Igo made a recording to stories of Michail Zoščenko, and issued an album "Uguns" ("Fire"), where the lyrics have been written by Igo and music have been written by Jānis Strazds.

-In 2012 Igo issued a concert recording in DVD of the concert programme "Ieelpots" ("Breathed In"), as well the album "Esmu mājās" ("I'm Home"), which was dedicated to Kuldiga.
+In 2012 Igo issued a concert recording on DVD of the concert programme "Ieelpots" ("Breathed In"), as well as the album "Esmu mājās" ("I'm Home"), which was dedicated to Kuldiga.
 The last album in 2012 is a Christmas song selection in various foreign languages "Pasaule Ziemassvētku krāsās" ("The World in Christmas Colors").

 In 2013, as a sequel of the started four elements cycle "Fire.
 Earth.
 Water.
 Air.", Igo cooperating with the composer Valts Pūce made a concert programme "Zeme" ("Earth") and issued a CD.